ckuelker/quick-guide-en-us/DevOps/Monitoring/icinga2.md

 aptitude install icingaweb2 icingacli php-fpm libapache2-mod-rpaf
 ```

-To configure [Icingaweb2] Interface the `FQDN` of `localhost` and a valid
+To configure the [Icingaweb2] interface, you must specify the `FQDN` of
-mail address need to specified.
+`localhost` and a valid mail address.

 ```bash
 export FQDN=host.example.org